jbcodeforce/python-code/docs/astronomy/README.md

 ## AGN: Active Galactic Nucleus

 Our eyes can only detect light and the visible part of the electromagnetic spectrum.
 Galaxy has Xray, visible and radio waves.
 At the center of the galaxy is a black hole, which has a huge impact on the galaxy's growth and formation.
 In cases where there is a lot of gas in the central region of the galaxy, this material can be accreted on to the black hole via an Accretion Disk, releasing a lot of energy in the process.
 This is what we call, an Active Galactic Nucleus.
 The radiation produced by the AGN is so bright that it can outshine the entire galaxy, producing far more energy than all of the galaxy's stars combined.
 It may form huge jets of strong magnetic fields emanating out from around the black hole.
-Here is an image of combined wave length from visible, xray and radio
+Here is an image of combined wave length from visible, X-ray and radio

 ![Galaxy in 3 wave lengths](./images/galaxy-3w.png)

-The material that accretes onto a black hole produce x-rays, because particle are becoming very hot.
+The material that accretes onto a black hole produce X-rays, because particle are becoming very hot.
 We can assess the presence of supermassive black hole by measuring powerful jets coming from a compact core, rapid changes in the luminosity of the galaxy nucleus, very high speed orbital motions of stars in the galactic nucleus.

 ## Cross-matching